Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Best practices

-• Small work units – Design perform() to handle small units of work that can complete quickly.
+• Small work units – Design the perform() method to handle small, discrete units of work.

 • Stateful design – Store all necessary state in the state object to enable resumption.

-• Interruptibility– Use performInterruptibleTask() and sleep() for operations that may take time.
+• Interruptibility– Use performInterruptibleTask() and sleep() for operations that require extended processing time.

-• Progress tracking – Update the state with progress information to show job advancement.
+• Progress tracking – Update the state object with progress information, providing visibility into job advancement.

 Handle errors

-• Use appropriate HTTP status codes in your Response objects.
+• HTTPS status codes – Use appropriate HTTP status codes in your Response objects to accurately reflect the request outcome.

 Complete and publish your app